 Home warranties can be worth the cost in some situations, but may not be worth it in others.
 Here are some factors to consider.

-When a Home Warranty May Be Worth It
+When a Contract May Be Worth It

 Similarly, builders can offer buyers further protection and confidence with certain types of home warranties that cover several structural components of a newly built home.

 Finally, individuals who want the flexibility of selecting their own service technicians and replacement items could be better off without a home warranty.
-Before making a decision one way or the other, it helps to review your financial situation, take stock of the current state of your home’s systems and appliances, and research some home warranty companies to see if any of their policies fit your needs.
+Before making a decision one way or the other, it helps to review your financial situation, take stock of the current state of your home’s systems and appliances, and research some of the best home warranty companies to see if any of their policies fit your needs.

 How to Compare Home Warranty Companies